matthewwall/weewx-interceptor/readme.txt

 #!/bin/sh
 # option 4: redirect traffic using iptables firewall rules
+# driver is running in weewx on the router listening on port PPPP
-ebtables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port 8000
+ebtables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port PPPP

 Here are configurations that use packet capture: